 In one of Bryant’s most iconic quotes on hard work, he emphasized that starting his day earlier than everyone else gave him a competitive edge.

 “You wake up at 3, train at 4.
 4-6.
 Come home, eat breakfast, relax.
 Now you’re back at it again 9-11.
 Relax … Back at it again, 2-4.
 Now you’re back at it again, 7-9.
-Look how much more training I have done by simply starting at 4.”
+Look how much more training I have done by simply starting at 4,” Bryant said.

 “So now you do that and as the years go on the separation that you have with your competitors and your peers just grows larger.
-By year 5 & 6, it doesn’t matter what kind of work they do in the summer – they’re never gonna catch up,” Kobe preached.
+By year 5 and 6, it doesn’t matter what kind of work they do in the summer — they’re never gonna catch up,” he added.

-Unconventional methods like these allowed Bryant to become one of the greatest players in league history.
+Unconventional methods like these allowed Bryant to become a dominant force in the basketball world.